 - PW 2.3 In order to accept an application the Faculty or Affiliated Research Centre must confirm that the topic fits with current research priorities, and that arrangements have been made for the provision of an internal member of University staff with appropriate specialist knowledge to provide supervision.
 The approved fields of research are revised annually and can be found in the Research Degrees Prospectus.
-In the case of an Affiliated Research Centre candidate, the University Faculty or Affiliated Research Centre must confirm that arrangements have been made for the provision of an internal member of University staff with appropriate specialist knowledge to provide University oversight. - PW 2.4 The University can only accept applications for study from: - Members of The Open University's salaried staff of at least three years standing. - b) Open University Associate Lecturers of at least three years standing. - Members of salaried staff of at least three years standing in an Open University Accredited Institution. - d) Members of salaried staff of at least three years standing in an Open University Affiliated Research Centre which the Research Degrees Committee awarded a judgement of at least 'confidence' in all categories following the most recent Affiliated Research Centre review visit.
+In the case of an Affiliated Research Centre candidate, the University Faculty or Affiliated Research Centre must confirm that arrangements have been made for the provision of an internal member of University staff with appropriate specialist knowledge to provide confirm that arrangements have been made for the provision of an internal member of University staff with appropriate specialist knowledge to provide University oversight. - PW 2.4 The University can only accept applications for study from: - a) Members of The Open University's salaried staff of at least three years standing. - b) Open University Associate Lecturers of at least three years standing. - Members of salaried staff of at least three years standing in an Open University Accredited Institution. - Members of salaried staff of at least three years standing in an Open University Affiliated Research Centre which the Research Degrees Committee awarded a judgement of at least 'confidence' in all categories following the most recent Affiliated Research Centre review visit.